nopSolutions/nopCommerce/upgradescripts/4.00-4.10 (under development)/Readme.txt

 Notes:
-1. If you stored your pictures on the file system, then also backup them (\Content\Images\) and copy back after upgrade
+1. If you stored your pictures on the file system, then also backup them (\wwwroot\Images\) and copy back after upgrade